CodeYourFuture/immersive-go-course/kafka-cron/README.md

 Try running multiple Kafka brokers and Zookeeper servers with your producers and consumers (using another of the [conduktor/kafka-stack-docker-compose](https://github.com/conduktor/kafka-stack-docker-compose)) configurations.
 Experiment with downing Kafka and Zookeeper containers.

 How many containers being down can your system tolerate?
 What happens to the Kafka system logs and the metrics that your binaries export?
-Did you get alerts?
+Did your alerts fire?

 ### Part 6: (Optional) Dealing with long-running jobs and load

 What does your system do if someone submits a very long-running job?
+Try testing this with the `sleep` command.
-If this is an issue for the operation of your system, or for running jobs in a timely fashion, what can you do about this?
+If this is an issue for the stable operation of your system, or for running jobs in a timely fashion, what can you do about this?
+If your system had problems, did your alerts fire?

 How can we prevent our consumers getting overloaded if compute-intensive jobs are submitted?

-### Part 6: (Optional) Security using Firecracker VMs
+### Part 6: (Optional, difficult) Security using Firecracker VMs

 In an earlier note it was mentioned that there are security issues with simply `exec`-ing code in this way.